DanielHeld/retro-game-python/README.md

-# Tetris Python
+# Retro game Python
-A simple retro tetris game programed in Python.
+A simple retro game programed in Python.
 I created this little game to learn the basics of Python during my studies.

 ![game screenshot](media/game_screenshot.png)